graysonriffe/NFRev1/docs/pages/main.md

 @tableofcontents

 Nothin' Fancy (abbreviated as NF) is an experimental 3D game engine written in C++ for Windows.
-It was created by Grayson Riffe in 2021.
-This manual aims to aid the end-user with using this engine to create games and visualizations.
+The engine allows the user to program 3D applications with high-level C++.
+NF was created by Grayson Riffe in 2021.
+This manual aims to aid the user with using NF to create games and visualizations.
 It contains the [user guide](tutorial.html) and the [API reference](namespaces.html).

 @image html logofull.png "Engine Logo" width=15%